 The Syrian Arab Republic has not acceded to the Mine Ban Treaty.

-Since 1996, Syria has abstained from voting on every annual pro-ban UN General Assembly (UNGA) resolution on landmines, including UNGA Resolution 71/34 on 5 December 2016.
+Since 1996, Syria has abstained from voting on every annual United Nations General Assembly (UNGA) resolution on the Mine Ban Treaty, including UNGA Resolution 74/61, which promotes the universalization and full implementation of the treaty, on 12 December 2019.

-Syria is not party to the Convention on Cluster Munitions or the Convention on Conventional Weapons.
-It acceded to the Chemical Weapons Convention on 14 September 2013.
+Syria is not a party to the Convention on Cluster Munitions, nor the Convention on Conventional Weapons (CCW).

 Production, transfer, and stockpiling